Rømmegrøt {Norwegian pudding}

 It was a cold March day, sun-less and dreary, when we visited the Sons of Norway in Fargo, North Dakota with Blake’s family.

-After finishing bowl #1, I went back for bowl #2.
-With more butter and more cinnamon sugar the second go ’round.
+After finishing bowl #1, I went back for bowl #2…with more butter and more cinnamon sugar the second go ’round.
 That stuff was wonderful!

-Rømmegrøt Recipe
+A Shared Rømmegrøt Recipe

 Then I asked one of the servers if they might be able to share their rømmegrøt recipe with me.
 Because, first, I wanted to make this at home because it was so delicious.
 And, second, I wanted to preserve a bit of Blake’s heritage, to pass this tradition on down to our own daughters.